xinwenfu/VChat_TRUN/README.md

 python boofuzz-vulnserver-TRUN.py
 ```

+3. Eventually vchat will crash.
+Immunity Debugger gives the string that crashes vchat.
+Find the string in the fuzzing log file.

 #### Further Analysis
 1. Generate a Cyclic Pattern.
 We do this so we can tell *where exactly* the return address is located on the stack.
 We can use the *Metasploit* program [pattern_create.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_create.rb) to generate this string.
 By analyzing the values stored in the register which will be a subset of the generated string after a crash, we can tell where in memory the return address is stored.
 	```bash